Understanding and Improving Training-free Loss-based Diffusion Guidance: Analysis of Training-Free Guidance

-The efficiency of an algorithm in solving reverse ordinary differential equations is often gauged by the number of non-linear function estimations (NFEs) required to achieve convergence.
+\textbf{Training-free guidance slows down the convergence of reverse ODE.} The efficiency of an algorithm in solving reverse ordinary differential equations is often gauged by the number of non-linear function estimations (NFEs) required to achieve convergence.
 This metric is vital for algorithmic design, as it directly relates to computational cost and time efficiency \cite{song2020denoising}.
 In light of this, we explore the convergence rates associated with various guidance paradigms, beginning our analysis with a reverse ODE framework that incorporates a generic gradient guidance term.
 The formula is expressed as

 where $h(\cdot, \cdot)$ can be either a time-dependent classifier or a time-independent classifier with Tweedie's formula.
 The subsequent proposition elucidates the relationship between the discretization error and the smoothness of the guidance function. \begin{proposition} Let $g(\bm{x}_t,t) = \bm{\epsilon}_{\theta}(\bm{x}_t, t) + \nabla_{\bm{x}_t} h(\bm{x}_t, t)$ in \eqref{eq:ode_guide}.
 Assume that $g(\bm{x}_t, t)$ is $L$-Lipschitz.
 Then the discretization error of the DDIM solver is bounded by $O(h_{\max} +Lh_{\max})$, where $h_{\max} = \max_{t} \frac{1}{2}\left[\log(\frac{\alpha_{t}}{1 - \alpha_{t}}) - \log(\frac{\alpha_{t - 1}}{1 - \alpha_{t - 1 }}) \right]$. \end{proposition} The proof is given in Appendix \ref{proof:conv_ODE}.
 Proposition \ref{prop:gaussian_conv} establishes that time-dependent classifiers exhibit superior gradient Lipschitz constants compared to their off-the-shelf time-independent counterparts.
-This disparity in smoothness attributes leads to a deceleration in convergence for training-free guidance methods, necessitating a greater number of NFEs to achieve the desired level of accuracy when compared to classifier guidance.
+This disparity in smoothness slows down the convergence for training-free guidance methods, necessitating a greater number of NFEs to achieve the desired level of accuracy when compared to classifier guidance.